The 17 best mattress sales to shop this Labor Day | CNN Underscored

 From today through the holiday weekend, Casper is offering 15% off the Wave Hybrid and Nova Hybrid, plus the cooling Snow versions of both.

 Save big — up to $400 — with the brand’s most popular sleep bundle, which includes a mattress, foundation and mattress protector.
 The queen bundle is now $1,194.40, down from $1,493.
-The brand’s Original Hybrid Mattress, which has more than 1,000 5-star reviews, is marked down to $930.75 for a queen, from $1,595.
+The brand’s Original Hybrid Mattress, which has more than 1,000 5-star reviews, is marked down to $930.75 for a queen from $1,595.

 Eight Sleep